You would do anything to stop being an angry parent! But it feels like your child knows just the right buttons to press to fire you up!

 Get all your bottled-up feelings out of your system.

 You feel like there’s no point telling your 7-year-old that you are upset about work.
 But they can pick up on your anxiety, and that makes them more likely to act out.
 It’s a good idea to let your kids know when you are going through a hard time.

 Practice expressing your feelings honestly and see how they start showing signs of empathy.

 Start treating them the way you want to be treated, with respect.
 Give it time and patience.
 They’ll end up being your best friends in the process.

 Being a parent takes its toll on you.
 You keep putting your child’s needs ahead of your own.
 When you keep putting your own needs on hold, you place yourself at a high risk of burnout.
 Anger starts building inside you.

 Take some time off from your packed schedule and focus on yourself.
 Indulge in activities that you used to like before becoming a parent.

-If you wanted to know how to stop being an angry, shouty parent, then the tips on this page will help!
+If you wanted to know how to stop being an angry, shouty parent, the tips on this page would help!
 Controlling anger needs years of practice.

 Here are some tips if you feel bad for getting angry with your baby, these will help!